SalomePlatform/adao/doc/en/advanced.rst

 The standard logging module default level is "*WARNING*", the default level in the ADAO module is "*INFO*".

-It is also recommended to include some logging or debug mechanisms in the simulation code, and use them in conjunction with the two previous methods.
-But be careful not to store too big variables because it cost time, whatever logging level is chosen (that is, even if these variables are not printed).
+It is also recommended to include logging monitoring or debugging mechanisms in the user's physical simulation code, and to exploit them in conjunction with the previous two methods.
+But be careful not to store "too big" variables because it cost time or memory, whatever logging level is chosen (that is, even if these variables are not printed).

 .. _subsection_ref_parallel_df: